Daniel of Galicia: Early life and reign

-Daniel's father, Roman Mstislavich, united the principalities of Galicia and Volhynia in 1199.
-After his death in 1205, the boyars of Galicia forced the four-year-old Daniel into exile with his mother Anna-Euphrosyne and brother Vasylko Romanovich.
-After the boyars proclaimed one of their own as prince, the Poles and Hungarians invaded the principality, ostensibly to support the claims of young Daniel and Vasylko, and divided it between themselves.
-In 1219, Daniel renounced his claims to Galicia in favor of his father-in-law, Mstislav the Bold.
+Daniel's father, Roman the Great, united the principalities of Galicia and Volhynia in 1199.
+After his death in 1205, the boyars of Galicia forced the four-year-old Daniel into exile with his mother Anna-Euphrosyne and younger Vasylko Romanovich.
+Daniel's cousin, Alexander of Belz, took control of Volodymyr with the help of Leszek the White of Kraków, meanwhile the throne of Halych was taken by Vladimir III Igorevich of Olgovichi, a son of Igor Sviatoslavich of Chernigov, who on his mother's side stemmed from Galician prince Yaroslav Osmomysl.
+Anna and her children were forced to flee, and Daniel's childhood was spent at the court of his uncle, King Andrew II of Hungary.